 The Pastoral Center also sponsors a 403(b) Plan that covers substantially all employees who have attained 1,000 hours of service annually and are age 21 or older.
-Effective January 1, 2016, the Pastoral Center employer matching contribution will be made to the 403(b) Plan.
+Effective January 1, 2016, the Pastoral Center employer matching contribution was made to the 403(b) Plan.
 This contribution was formerly made to the Lay Pension Plan.
 The matching contribution is equal to 100% of elective employee salary deferrals into the 403(b) Plan capped at 2% of employee compensation.
-Retirement plan expense associated with the 403(b) Plan for the year ended June 30, 2016, was \$200,000.
+Retirement plan expense associated with the 403(b) Plan was \$410,000 and \$200,000 for the years ended June 30, 2017 and 2016, respectively.